sashagolb/value-of-p-value/README.md

 # value-of-p-value
-# the *.c software calculates p-values for classification and category variables
+# the *pvalues-2019-april.c software calculates p-values for classification and category variables
 # see publication "value of p-value" in Molecular Informatics (2019)
 # download the file and create an executable:
 # for linux: